 As a rule, the starting point for your Arizona return is your federal adjusted gross income.
-To take itemized deductions, you must start with the amount shown on the federal Schedule A. This is the case for 2020, except for changes Congress made to the federal tax code during 2020 if either of the following apply:
+To take itemized deductions, you must start with the amount shown on the federal Schedule A. This is the case for 2021, except for changes Congress made to the federal tax code during 2021 if either of the following apply:

-- 1. The changes affect how you figure your federal adjusted gross income - 2.
+- 1. The changes affect how you figure your federal adjusted gross income OR - 2.
 The changes affect how you figure your itemized deductions.

-When federal changes are made, the Arizona legislature must adopt those changes if the Arizona starting points are to be kept the same.
-The legislature will address this issue when it is in session during 2021.
+When federal changes are made, Arizona legislature must adopt those changes if the Arizona starting points are to be kept the same.
+The legislature will address this issue when it is in session during 2022.
 We must publish these forms before this issue will be addressed by the legislature.
-When we went to print, Arizona had not yet adopted any federal tax law changes made after January 1, 2020.
+When we went to print, Arizona had not yet adopted any federal tax law changes enacted after March 11, 2021.

 What does this mean to you?
-It means that if any of the federal law changes made in 2020 apply to your 2020 return, you can opt to file your 2020 return using one of the following methods:
+It means that if any of the federal law changes made after March 11, 2021 apply to your 2021 return, you can opt to file your 2021 return using one of the following methods:

-- 1. You can wait and file your 2020 return after this issue has been addressed. - To do this, you may need to ask for a filing extension.
+- 1. You can wait and file your 2021 return after this issue has been addressed. - To do this, you may need to ask for a filing extension.
 You must pay 90% of the tax due by the due date of the return before any extension. - 2.
-You can file your 2020 return assuming that the federal law changes will be adopted.
-The 2020 tax forms make this assumption.
+You can file your 2021 return assuming that the federal law changes will be adopted.
+The 2021 tax forms make this assumption.